Metrics in Detail

 Hold Time

 Duration from when a Hold is started to when it is ended.
 This measurement is specific to the Phone Call Channel.
-For Contacts that have multiple Hold spans, the durations are aggregated into a total.
+The durations are aggregated into a total for Contacts with multiple Hold spans.

 First Contact Resolution (FCR)